AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

 ## Generate adaptive forms with JSON binding {#generate-adaptive-forms-with-json-binding}

-Use the [Automated Forms Conversion service to convert](convert-existing-forms-to-adaptive-forms.md) the [sample loan application form](#sample-adaptive-form) to an adaptive form with data binding.
+Use the [Automated Forms Conversion service (AFCS) to convert](convert-existing-forms-to-adaptive-forms.md) the [sample loan application form](#sample-adaptive-form) to an adaptive form with data binding.
 Ensure that you do not select the **[!UICONTROL Generate adaptive form(s) without data bindings]** check box while generating the adaptive form.

 ![Adaptive form with JSON binding](assets/generate_af_with_data_bindings.png)

 ### Use JSON schema as the data source {#jsonwithdatabinding}

-**Use Case:** You generate an adaptive form with JSON data binding using the Automated Forms Conversion service.
+**Use Case:** You generate an adaptive form with JSON data binding using the Automated Forms Conversion service (AFCS).
 The prefill service and form submission function seamlessly.
 You do not need any configuration steps.

 Before executing the use case, ensure that you have [an adaptive form with data binding](#generate-adaptive-forms-with-json-binding).